t3l3machus/PowerShell-Obfuscation-Bible/README.md

 # PowahShell
-A collection of techniques, examples and a little bit of theory for manually obfuscating PowerShell scripts.
+A collection of techniques, examples and a little bit of theory for manually obfuscating PowerShell scripts, compiled for educational purposes.
+The content of this repository is the product of personal research of reading stuff online and performing trial and error attempts in labs and pentests.
+You should not take anything for granted.

+⚠️ **Disclaimer**: Usage of the techniques and concepts described in this repository for gaining unauthorized access to systems is illegal.
+You are responsible for your actions.
+Don't be evil.

 ## Table of Contents
 1. [Entropy](#Entropy)